 \[h_1 = h_t + \frac{1}{2} c_t^2\]Where $c_t$ is the speed of sound at the nozzle, a function of $P_t$ and $T_t$.
 The procedure is then to solve the system of equations given by the energy balance and the entropy balance, $s_1 = s_t$, for $P_t$ and $T_t$, then the theoretical mass flux is given by

-\[G_t = \rho_t c_t\]There are a few ways this could be done, but one simple way is to divide the problem into two:
+\[G_t = \rho_t c_t\]There are a few ways this could be done, a straight-forward way is to divide the problem into two:

 - Define the isentropic path, i.e. find the isentropic temperature for a given pressure P